-As a Latino Outdoors Regional Coordinator for Los Angeles, Krystle will seek to share her sense of adventure, appreciation for nature, and respect for all cultures with one and all by coordinating and promoting LO events, and increasing community engagement.
+As a Latino Outdoors Ambassador for Los Angeles, Krystle will seek to share her sense of adventure, appreciation for nature, and respect for all cultures with one and all by coordinating and promoting LO events, and increasing community engagement.
 She is passionate about providing a safe, fun, and welcoming environment for anyone interested in challenging themselves in new and exciting ways that foster growth and self-confidence.

 Maricela Rosales – Brands Coordinator, Los Angeles CA

 Maricela grew up in the heart of Los Angeles.
 Coming from a working class background she did not have true exposure to the outdoors until later in life.
 Maricela found her passion in climbing and the outdoors while attending UC Riverside where she graduated with a BA degree in Sociology/ Law & Society.
 Through her exposure to the outdoors Maricela pushed through disability barriers and found her calling.
 Maricela began working for Mad Rock Climbing as a tech rep and brand ambassador which, paved the way to further educating and immersing herself in the outdoor industry and the community.
 Maricela also works for Disability Rights Legal Center as the Community Advocacy Program Coordinator.
 Her work as coordinator is connecting the disability community with critical legal information and resources.

 As a Latino Outdoors Coordinator for Los Angeles, Maricela will connect under-represented communities to their local State and National Parks.
 Organizing monthly hikes, climbing events, and expanding accessibility to different types of outings.
 Fostering excitement, advocacy, and stewardship.
 Maricela brings her nonprofit experience in leadership development and training from her previous work in community outreach, and engagement.
 Her mission is to create a snowball effect that enhances the experience of Spanish-speaking families and to build a strong awareness of the organization’s mission.